 Other manifestations, rather than neurologic deficits, often suggest the type of stroke.
 For example,

 Stroke complications can include sleep problems, confusion, depression, incontinence, atelectasis, pneumonia, and swallowing dysfunction, which can lead to aspiration, dehydration, or undernutrition.
-Immobility can lead to thromboembolic disease, deconditioning, sarcopenia, UTIs, pressure ulcers, and contractures.
+Immobility can lead to thromboembolic disease, deconditioning, sarcopenia, urinary tract infections, pressure ulcers, and contractures.

 Daily functioning (including the ability to walk, see, feel, remember, think, and speak) may be decreased.